hstr0100/GDownloader/README.md

 ### gallery-dl Support

-To activate gallery-dl support, navigate to `Settings` > `Download Settings` and check the option `Enable gallery-dl downloader.` then, restart the program.
+To activate gallery-dl support, navigate to `Settings` > `Download Settings`, scroll down to the bottom and check the option `Enable gallery-dl downloader.` then, restart the program.

 ### My Downloads Are Stuck Processing